alpharameeztech/alpharameeztech/README.md

 **What I do in my free time**
-- 🔭 I always try to learn something new
+- 🔭 I believe in growing through learning
-- 🔭 Try new technology
+- 🔭 Tech-hungry!
+Equip myself with new tools and technologies
 - 🔭 Read Books

 **Find me around the web **